Management Notes

 Need

 When an organism has been deprived of such basic necessities of life as food, water, and sleep, the internal environment is imbalanced and the need develops tissue needs, which are the biochemical requirements of the body.
-Need is the first condition for goal directed behaviour.
+The need is the first condition for goal-directed behavior.

 While some people may have simple psychological needs, such as clothing, food, shelter, and sex, others may have secondary needs, such as affiliation, power, and achievement.